HTTP-APIs/http-apis.github.io/Index.md

 permalink: /
 ---

 **Hydra** is a documentation framework that bases on top of established **Linked Data** (Semantic Web) tools to build the next generation of connected Web APIs.
-The team of developers in the *HTTP-APIs* community aims to establish an ecosystem of tools to make Hydra framework operational.
+The team of developers in the community aims to establish an ecosystem of tools to make Hydra framework operational.
 A list of tools under development can be found [at this link](https://github.com/HTTP-APIs).

 Hydra is currently a draft created by [**World Wide Web Consortium's Hydra Community Group**](https://www.w3.org/community/hydra/).
 Official documentation available [here](http://hydra-cg.com) and development is open [here](https://github.com/HydraCG).